 - And like the fairy tales, this is a world where the women wield power and influence – they are so much more than sex objects

-- It’s all the fun of the cool, grown up Snow White world without Kristen Stewart
+- It’s all the fun of the Snow White world without Kristen Stewart

 - And there’s more women on the poster than men